RoseCityRobotics/collada_urdf_fork/README.md

 # Collada URDF

+*This is a fork for porting collada_urdf to ROS2.*

 This contains packages for converting from collada files to URDF.
 See the ROS wiki for API documentation and tutorials.